Course: Any full-time 1-yr Master's course.

 Every year we host a large cohort of the 1500 Chevening Scholars who come to study at universities all over the UK.
-In 2017-18 we have a record of 89 scholars joining us from 55 countries across the globe!
+In 2017-18 we had a record of 89 scholars join us from 55 countries across the globe!

 Our Chevening Scholars play an active role in our lively and diverse student community and are invited to attend our annual International Scholars Reception, as well as a variety of other scholarship events throughout the year.
 Chevening are publishing lots of useful tips and videos to help you with your application on their Facebook page https://www.facebook.com/cheveningfco/